Disguised remuneration: tax avoidance using unfunded pension arrangements (Spotlight 58)

 How the arrangements claim to work

-The company enters into an agreement with its director to give that director the rights to receive a pension from the company in the future.
-However, due to the structure of the arrangements, HMRC believes the director will never receive a pension payment.
+The company enters into an agreement with its director to give that director the right to receive a pension from the company in the future.
+While receipt of the pension is not relevant to the effectiveness of the scheme, HMRC believes that for some of the arrangements, the director will never receive a pension payment.
 The company then claims a Corporation Tax deduction equal to the current value of the total future pension to be paid to the director.

-The company agrees to make a payment to that third party, so the third party, instead of the company, agree to pay the director a pension.
+The company agrees to make a payment to that third party, in return for the third party assuming the company’s obligation to pay the director the pension.
 This payment may be made to the third party, or the third party can ask for a payment to be made to the director instead.

 These arrangements claim to result in the director, or a third party linked to the director, receiving funds from the company.
-The funds have no immediate liability to Income Tax and National Insurance contributions.
+The funds are claimed to carry no immediate liability to Income Tax and National Insurance contributions.

 Regardless of the tax effect, these arrangements often result in unusual outcomes.
-For example, a spouse agreeing to pay their partner a pension without receiving anything in return.
+For example, a spouse agreeing to pay their partner a pension without receiving anything in return or directors agreeing to mutually assume pension obligations to each other, with the apparent effect that each will end up paying a pension to the other.

 What will happen to those who use these arrangements